-When theft, injuries, and other incidents occur at church, surveillance footage can provide an account of what happened.
-Surveillance cameras can help gather useful information, but there are limits to where cameras should be placed.
+When theft, injuries, and other incidents occur at ministries, surveillance camera footage can help provide an account of what happened.
+Security cameras can even deter crime.
+Consider the following points before and after installation.

 Notification.
 It’s a good idea to post signs announcing that surveillance cameras are in use.
 Even when not required by law, a notice sign near the property line or building entrance can improve the deterrent effect of cameras.